jacksoncrowley/anki-lang/README.md

 ## (eventual) to-do
 - [ ] Generate config file somehow
 - [ ] More user control over output folders and files
+- [ ] Export files into a folder of sessions so that all are saved
+- [ ] uv install guide